Skip links

 OSHA Standards for Ammonia Inhalants

 In order to ensure the well-being of workers and promote safe working conditions, the Occupational Safety and Health Administration (OSHA) has enacted specific regulations regarding the uses and storage of Ammonia.
-Therefore, workers must enroll in the OSHA 30 General Industry online training course to obtain in-depth knowledge of ammonia refrigeration discussed in OSHA standards for the general industry 29 CFR 1910.
+Therefore, workers must enroll in the OSHA 30-Hour General Industry online training course to obtain in-depth knowledge of ammonia refrigeration discussed in OSHA standards for the general industry 29 CFR 1910.

 Upon completing OSHA 30-Hour General Industry online training, participants will learn the common health hazards involving Ammonia and the safety measures to counter potential risks.